rhinobase/raftyui/apps/docs/pages/components/tag.md

 # Import

-Tag component is used for items that need to be labeled, categorized, or organized using keywords that describe them.
+Tag component is used for items that need to be labeled, categorized, or organised using keywords that describe them.

 - Tag: The wrapper for all the tag elements.